uwincm/uwincm-public/README.md

 ```
 make umwm
 ```
+(Note that this will compile UMWM3, which is set in the Makefile.)

 #### Compile HYCOM

 This applies to version 2.2.34, 2.2.34_coldstart, and 2.2.99 in non-RELO mode.
+Currently, we are using 2.2.99 for running the model and 2.2.34_coldstart for the cold start run used in [hycom-domain](https://github.com/uwincm/hycom-domain).
-In the directory like `src/components/hycom/src_2.2.34/`, copy `dimensions.h.MASTER to `dimensions.h`
+In the directory like **src/components/hycom/src_2.2.99**, copy `dimensions.h.MASTER to `dimensions.h`
 and edit `dimensions.h` with the appropriate domain and tile dimensions.
 Then from the top-level directory, type:
 ```
 make hycom
 ```

 #### Compile UWIN